F 3 GEOGRAPHY

 Convex Slopes

-• One curved outwards
+• One curved outwards.

-• Indicated by contours which are close together at the bottom and widely spaced together at the top.
+• Indicated by contours which are close together at the bottom and widely spaced at the top.

 Image From EcoleBooks.com